 (c) Always ensure you keep complete and accurate records of the trail of correspondence.

 (d) Take legal advice immediately if you think you may have suffered loss having relied on a misrepresentation.

 (e) Keep in mind that a misrepresentation that does not have a material effect on the agreement does not give rise to a legal action.

 (f) Finally, it may be helpful to remind ourselves of the age-old adage that ‘if something seems too good to be true, it probably is’.

 Whether you’ve been sued for fraudulent misrepresentation or believe you have entered into a contract under false pretenses, the stakes are relatively high for your business and interest.

-For further advice or assistance on misrepresentation, or on the drafting of Sale and Purchase Agreement (SPA), please do not hesitate to contact us at +603 6419 9511, or email our Mr. Jonathan K at firstname.lastname@example.org
+For legal advice on misrepresentation, or on the drafting of Sale and Purchase Agreement (SPA), please contact us at +603 6419 9511, or email our Mr Jonathan at firstname.lastname@example.org.